Elliot Aronson

-Elliot Aronson (born January 9, 1932) is an American psychologist who has carried out experiments on the theory of cognitive dissonance, and invented the Jigsaw Classroom, a cooperative teaching technique which facilitates learning while reducing interethnic hostility and prejudice.
-In his 1972 social psychology textbook, The Social Animal, he stated Aronson's First Law: "People who do crazy things are not necessarily crazy," thus asserting the importance of situational factors in bizarre behavior.
+Elliot Aronson (born January 9, 1932) is an American psychologist who has carried out experiments on the theory of cognitive dissonance, and invented the Jigsaw Classroom, a cooperative teaching technique that facilitates learning while reducing interethnic hostility and prejudice.
+In his 1972 social psychology textbook, The Social Animal, he stated Aronson's First Law: "People who do crazy things are not necessarily crazy", thus asserting the importance of situational factors in bizarre behavior.

 He is the only person in the 120-year history of the American Psychological Association to have won all three of its major awards: for writing, for teaching, and for research.
-In 2007 he received the William James Award for Lifetime Achievement from the Association for Psychological Science, in which he was cited as the scientist who "fundamentally changed the way we look at everyday life.”
+In 2007, he received the William James Award for Lifetime Achievement from the Association for Psychological Science, in which he was cited as the scientist who "fundamentally changed the way we look at everyday life".
 A Review of General Psychology survey, published in 2002, ranked Aronson as the 78th most cited psychologist of the 20th century.
 He officially retired in 1994 but continues to teach and write.

 Early life and education

 Aronson grew up in extreme poverty in Revere, Massachusetts, during the Great Depression.
 His was the only Jewish family in the neighborhood, and it was not rare for Aronson to be bullied on the way home from Hebrew school by anti-Semitic gangs.
 He believes that every life's progress is based on a combination of luck, opportunity, talent, and intuition.
 Although his high school grades were mediocre, his SAT scores were high enough to earn him a work-study scholarship at Brandeis University.

 Influenced by his father, he began his college career majoring in economics.
-However, he promptly changed his major to psychology after accidentally wandering into an Introductory Psychology lecture taught by Abraham Maslow.
+However, he promptly changed his major to psychology after accidentally wandering into an introductory psychology lecture taught by Abraham Maslow.
 After attending this lecture, he realized that there was an entire science devoted to exploring the kinds of questions that had intrigued him as a child.
 His undergraduate years at Brandeis brought him closer to a number of respected psychologists, but Maslow was his primary mentor and had the biggest impact on his early academic career.